ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 <img src="./img/note.png"  style="zoom:67%;" />Note :

-- Ensure NMP main power is off before starting pairing.
+- Ensure the NMP main power is off before starting pairing.
 - To ensure successful pairing, bring the microphone close to the NMP's antenna during the pairing process.